Add a Billing API

 authorizer: aws_iam

 Make sure this is indented correctly.
-This block falls under the functions
+This block falls under the functions block.

 Now before we can test our API we need to load our Stripe secret key in our environment.